doctrine/orm/en/tutorials/getting-started-xml-edition.rst

 used right now and we will see at a later stage how they are mapped to the database.

-There are also several references between objects in this domain model, whose semantics are discussed case by case at this point to explain how Doctrine handles them.
+We will soon add references between objects in this domain model.
+The semantics are discussed case by case to explain how Doctrine handles them.
 In general each OneToOne or ManyToOne Relation in the Database is replaced by an instance of the related object in the domain model.
 Each OneToMany or ManyToMany Relation is replaced by a collection of instances in the domain model.
+You never have to work with the foreign keys, only with objects that represent the foreign key through their own identity.

 If you think this through carefully you realize Doctrine 2 will load up the complete database in memory if you access one object.